Islandora/scyllaridae/docs/docs/derivatives/test.md

 ## Start

 Now, start the docker container.
-Notice we're passing a `SKIP_JWT_VERIFY` environment variable.
-That tells scyllaridae to not require any JWT token verification.
+Since no JWKS URI is configured in the `scyllaridae.yml` file, JWT verification will be skipped automatically.

 We're also setting the port to `8080`.
 If that port is already used on your host machine, you can change `PORT` to any available port number.